vijendrasaini/vijendrasaini/README.md

 A passionate, focused, and enthusiastic Full-stack web developer.
 A self-starter and an effective team player implementing his skills to build meaningful products.
 Looking forward to boosting skills and gaining experience in a growth-oriented organization.
 <br/>
 <br>
-In addition to coding, I enjoy reading self help books and learning about new technology over the Internet.
+In addition to coding, I enjoy reading self help books and learning about new technologies over the Internet.
 </h3>
 <hr />